RMS Admission: Complete Guide to Rashtriya Military School Admission

 19. Do RMS students get NDA preparation as part of their schooling?

 Yes.
 The curriculum, physical training programme, and overall school culture of Rashtriya Military Schools specifically groom students for the NDA entrance exam and other defence service entry routes.
-Many RMS alumni directly join the NDA after Class 12.
+Many RMS alumni join the NDA directly after Class 12.

-20. How can I get help with my child’s RMS admission preparation?
+25. How can I get help with my child’s RMS admission preparation?

 Conclusion